-Calvin: We're all counting on the other guys' moms to throw them away.
+Calvin: We're all counting on the other guy's mom to throw them away.

 The great comics crash... of 1996.
-Actually, it lasted a number of years, from at least Deathmate (1993) to the failure of Marvel's Heroes World deal (1997), but if you need a year, 1996 is the best one, because that's when the dawning realization started to hit the comic world of what was about to happen.
+Actually, it lasted a number of years, from at least Deathmate (1993) to the failure of Marvel's Heroes World deal (1997), but if you need a single year, 1996 is the best one, because that's when the dawning realization that things were about to go downhill started to hit the comic world.

 The "direct market" was a way for comics publishers to distribute their comics directly to comic book shops.
 These shops were not covered by The Comics Code and could thus sell books that did not have Code approval.
 They also served as a convenient gathering place for fans of the medium to meet and discuss them.
 The direct market was also a big plus for publishers; instead of "stripping" and returning unsold copies for full credit, stores still had the chance to sell their extra copies by tossing them into the back-issue bin.
 Although direct-market comics distributors had existed since the foundation of Mile High Comics in 1971, the 1990s saw the two major direct-market distributors, Diamond and Capital City, drastically reduce their ordering requirements.
 This led to a vast number of "comics dealers" springing up overnight, most of them young, inexperienced, and undercapitalized.
 These actions caused the direct market to jump from 6% of total comic book sales in 1978 to 70% in 1992.